 Key Factor Our School

-Student enrollment 543
+Student enrollment 568

-Number of full-time equivalent teachers 27
+Number of full-time equivalent teachers 26.5

-% of Core Classes Taught by Highly Qualified Teacher 100%
+Average number of students per teacher 21.4

 RSA seeks to accomplish its goal of high academic and behavioral standards through a student centered, multicultural and multi-lingual environment with an emphasis on the arts.
 This charter school will enable students to become literate, self-motivated and life-long learners who participate in the art of their community.